t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 : An operation associated with a resource.
 Common methods include GET, PUT, POST, and DELETE (see {{sec-methods}} for details).

 Origin Server:
 : A server that is the definitive source for representations of its resources and the ultimate recipient of any request that intends to modify its resources.
 In contrast, intermediaries (such as proxies caching a representation) can assume the role of a server, but are not the source for representations as these are acquired from the origin server.

 Proactive Content Negotiation:
 : A content negotiation mechanism where the server selects a representation based on the expressed preference of the client.
-For example, in an IoT application, a client could send a request with preferred media type "application/senml+json".
+For example, an IoT application could send a request to a sensor with preferred media type "application/senml+json".

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.
 The list may, for example, be included by a server in an initial response.
 If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata (e.g., available media types) included in the response.

 Representation:
 : A serialization that represents the current or intended state of a resource and that can be transferred between clients and servers.
 REST requires representations to be self-describing, meaning that there must be metadata that allows peers to understand which representation format is used.
 Depending on the protocol needs and capabilities, there can be additional metadata that is transmitted along with the representation.

 Representation Format:
 : A set of rules for serializing resource state.
 On the Web, the most prevalent representation format is HTML.
 Other common formats include plain text and formats based on JSON {{RFC7159}}, XML, or RDF.
 Within IoT systems, often compact formats based on JSON, CBOR {{RFC7049}}, and EXI {{W3C.REC-exi-20110310}} are used.

 Representational State Transfer (REST):
 : An architectural style for Internet-scale distributed hypermedia systems.

 Resource:
 : An item of interest identified by a URI.
 Anything that can be named can be a resource.
 A resource often encapsulates a piece of state in a system.
 Typical resources in an IoT system can be, e.g., a sensor, the current value of a sensor, the location of a device, or the current state of an actuator.

 Resource State:
 : A model of a resource's possible states that is represented in a supported representation type, typically a media type.
 Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model.

 Resource Type:
 : An identifier that annotates the application-semantics of a resource (see Section 3.1 of {{RFC6690}}).

 Reverse Proxy:
 : An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).
 A reverse proxy is often used to encapsulate legacy services, to improve server performance through caching, and to enable load balancing across multiple machines.

 Safe Method:
 : A method that does not result in any state change on the origin server when applied to a resource.
-For example, the GET method only returns a representation of the resource state but does not change the resource.
-Thus, it is always safe for a client to retrieve a representation without affecting server-side state.

 Server:
 : A node that listens for requests, performs the requested operation and sends responses back to the clients.

 Uniform Resource Identifier (URI):
 : A global identifier for resources.
 See {{sec-uris}} for more details.

 # Basics

-## Architecture
+## Architecture {#sec-architecture}

 The components of a RESTful system are assigned one or both of two roles: client or server.
 Note that the terms "client" and "server" refer only to the roles that the nodes assume for a particular message exchange.
 The same node might act as a client in some communications and a server in others.